-Take the dough from the refrigerator and let it sit at room temperature for 1 to 2 hours, until it warms up and starts to rise.
+Take the dough from the refrigerator and let it sit at room temperature for 1 to 2 hours, until it begins to warm up and starts to rise.

-Thirty minutes before baking, preheat the oven to 475 degrees F. Place a baking stone in the oven to preheat and position an oven rack just below the stone.
+Thirty minutes before baking, preheat the oven to 475 degrees.
+Place a baking stone in the oven to preheat and position an oven rack just below the stone.

 Sprinkle a peel very generously with cornmeal.
-Line an upside-down baking sheet with parchment and sprinkle very generously with cornmeal.
-Lift one loaf and flip it over onto the peel so the floured side is on top.
-Gently tug on the ends to stretch the loaf to the full length of the peel (about 14 inches).
-Repeat with the remaining loaves, placing another one on the peel and last one on the pan.
+Line an upsidedown baking sheet with parchment paper and sprinkle very generously with cornmeal.
+Lift one loaf, flip it over so the floured side is on top, and gently tug on the ends to stretch the loaf to the full length of the peel, or about 14 inches on a pan.
+Repeat with the remaining loaves, placing 2 on the peel and 1 on the pan.
 Dimple each loaf with your finger in about 6 places, but don't deflate them too much.
 Be sure the loaves are loosened from the peel, then carefully slide them onto the baking stone.
 Place the pan of bread on the rack below the stone.
-Using a plant sprayer, quickly mist the loaves 8 to 10 times, then quickly shut the oven door.
+Using a plant sprayer, quickly mist the loaves with water 8 to 10 times, then quickly shut oven door.
 Mist the loaves again after 1 minute.
 Then mist again 1 minute later.

-Bake for about 10 minutes, then reduce the temperature to 450 degrees F and bake for 15 minutes longer, or until the loaves sound slightly hollow when tapped on the bottom and the crust is a medium to dark brown.
+Bake for about 10 minutes, then reduce the temperature to 450 degrees and bake 15 minutes longer or until the loaves sound slightly hollow when tapped on the bottom and the crust is a medium to dark brown.
 (If the crust is not brown enough, the loaves will soften as they cool.)
-Transfer the bread to a rack to cool for at least 30 minutes before servingSponge Starter:
+Transfer the bread to a rack to cool for at least 30 minutes before serving.

 If you plan to make your dough later that same day, let the sponge rest at room temperature until it has risen to the point where it just begins to collapse.
 This may take 6 to 8 hours, depending on the temperature of the room and the strength of the yeast.
 The sponge will triple in volume and small dents will begin to appear in the top as it reaches its peak and then begins to deflate.
 The sponge is now in perfect condition to be used in a dough.
 It's best if you have already weighted or measured out all of your other recipe ingredients before the sponge reaches this point so you can use it before it collapses too much.